Copy of a painting "Shoeing" by Bertram Couldery (1861-1870.)

 Why copy artwork?

-• work a certain distance away from the original painting;
+- work a certain distance away from the original painting,

-• use specific materials;
+- use specific

 They were done by Bertram Couldery (1838 – 1911).
 Bertram specialized in landscape painting, and was an excellent copyist.
 Bertram and Cecilia Couldery visited Canada from England in the early 1880s.
 They had a second home in Belleville and were both painters.
 Glanmore houses a large collection of artifacts from their estate.

-Check out these copies from Glanmore's Couldery Collection and click the links to visit the original artworks online!
+Check out these copies from Glanmore's Couldery Collection, and click the links to visit the original artworks online!

 Copy: Self Portrait at the Age of 34